Prepare Your Health for the 2020 Hurricane SeasonPosted on by

 - Some states have emergency prescription refill laws that authorize pharmacies and pharmacists to dispense early refills of certain medications when under an emergency declaration.
 Contact your state health department or board of pharmacy or talk to your pharmacist to learn more about the law where you live.

-- Pet owners: Work with your veterinarian to prepare an emergency supply of medications, and a one-month (or larger) supply of flea, tick, and heartworm prevention medicines.
+- Pet owners: Work with your veterinarian to prepare an emergency supply of medications, and a one-month (or longer) supply of flea, tick, and heartworm prevention medicines.

 Paperwork includes any important documents and personal data.
 Collect and protect insurance documents, personal identification, and emergency action plans to prepare for an evacuation during hurricane season.

-- Organize your important paperwork, including personal identification and personal care plans, including asthma action plans, food allergy and anaphylaxis care plans, and emergency care plan for children with special healthcare needs.
+- Organize your important paperwork, including personal identification, personal care plans (e.g., asthma action plans, food allergy and anaphylaxis care plans), and emergency care plans for children with special healthcare needs.

 - Make an up-to-date list of all prescription medications and necessary medical supplies.
 Write down dosing instructions, the names of generic equivalents, and known allergies.
-A national survey found that only 40 percent of Americans could list all their prescription details if they were forced to evacuate their homes.(1)
+Only thirty-seven percent of respondents to a recent national survey said they could list all their medical information, including the type of prescription, the doctor who prescribed them, and the dose.(1)

 Help Your Neighbor

-Communities with people who are regularly involved in each other’s lives through volunteerism, for example, are often better prepared individually and able to support their neighbors, including populations with special needs.
+Communities with people who are regularly involved in each other’s lives through volunteerism, for example, are often better prepared individually and able to support their neighbors, including those with special health care needs.
 Find ways to show kindness toward and concern for others ahead of hurricane season.

-- Check on family, friends, and neighbors to make sure they have enough supplies.
-When doing so, follow the latest CDC guidance to protect yourself and others from COVID-19; for example, stay at least six feet away, wear a cloth face covering, and cover coughs and sneezes.
-Offer to help gather disaster supplies (e.g., shop for personal needs and pick-up prescriptions) for those who have mobility issues, use public transportation, are sick but recovering at home, or are at higher risk for severe illness.
+- Connect with family, friends, and neighbors to make sure they have enough supplies.
+When doing so, follow the latest CDC guidance to protect yourself and others from COVID-19.
+Offer to help run essential errands (e.g., shop for personal needs and pick-up prescriptions) for those who have mobility issues, use public transportation, or are at increased risk for severe illness.